 Alert from Disability Integration and Disability Advocates.

-posted 4 months ago by CERV from Community Emergency Response Volunteers of the Monterey Peninsula
+posted almost 2 years ago by CERV from Community Emergency Response Volunteers of the Monterey Peninsula

 Recommendations for those applying for FEMA Disaster Assistance Application-Form 90-69 with "Special Needs"